Skip to main content

 4. Menopause

 Menopause can mean significant changes for a woman.
 Changes can include weight gain, insomnia, and hot flashes.
-Physical therapists can design an aerobic exercise plan to help with those effects, while also improving strength and balance, which in turn helps with building muscle and maintaining bone density and and can reduce the risk of problems related to osteopenia and osteoporosis.
+Physical therapists can design an aerobic exercise plan to help with those effects.
+They also can help you design a strength and balance program to help with building muscle, reducing falls risk, and maintaining bone density and can reduce the risk of problems related to osteopenia and osteoporosis.

 Learn more about women's health physical therapists and the conditions they treat.